Leo6Leo/install-material-ECE297/README.md

 ✅ 4.3 Done!
 Enjoy your new theme with our wonderful VHSI map!

 # 🥰 Acknoledgement
-❤️ A big thanks to the help provided by our TA Junhao Liao on install process of the customized theme!
+❤️ A big thanks to the help provided by our TA [@Junhao Liao](https://github.com/junhaoliao) on install process of the customized theme!

 The theme used here is Materia https://github.com/nana-4/materia-theme, which is open-source and is distributed under the terms of the GNU General Public License, version 2 or later.